 By May 1855 the combined Engine Companies were regarded as one fire brigade, acknowledged when it was being proposed that the engine imported by the Provincial Council be handed over to ‘the brigade’.26

 So Asher Asher did not follow Daldy as Superintendent of the Brigade as Daldy infers in his recollections.
-And the date, October 1854, which he recalls was when Asher took over as Superintendent is wrong.
+And October 1854, which he recalls as the date Asher took over as Superintendent, is wrong.
 27

 There was some pressure on Asher, having helped establish these brigades in 1855, to combine them as one stand-alone brigade.
 Before going ahead it was essential to have sufficient firefighters and Asher could see a problem with this.
 By March 1857 there were real fears that those members of the Engine Companies who were also soldiers may no longer be available because, more and more, they were being deployed at the front, defending the threat from Maori dissidents in South Auckland.
 The fire brigades relied on the soldiers’ help, so Asher took two actions.
 He advertised a meeting to reorganise the brigade, as the “Engine Companies” were by now, collectively, known.
 28

-Despite arguments, within a month, in October 1857, the Provincial Government handed over its fire engine along with all its gear and it was re-organised, with 3 fire engines and seeking 100 volunteers, the estimated number required for the 3 engines based on the militia’s experience.
+Within a month, despite arguments, the Provincial Government handed over its fire engine in October 1857, along with all its gear and it was re-organised as one of the brigade’s 3 fire engines.
+100 volunteers were sought, the estimated number required to man 3 engines, the number based on the militia’s experience.
 This figure was probably recalled by Daldy when he mistakenly wrote in his diary that it was the number of men he led as Fire Chief in 1848.

 Asher Asher as Superintendent

 Asher Asher officially became Superintendent on 13 October 1857 at a meeting which formally united the 2 Engine Companies and then elected Captains for each.
-Amalgamation talks had been going for some time and at the meeting Asher was unanimously elected to lead the one organised fire brigade, known as the Auckland Volunteer Fire Brigade, combining all available fire-fighting equipment which was then allocated to each Fire Engine Company, ready for action.
+Amalgamation talks had been going for some time and at the meeting Asher was unanimously elected to lead the one organised fire brigade, known as the Auckland Volunteer Fire Brigade, combining all available fire-fighting equipment which was then allocated to each of the Brigade’s Fire Engine Companies, ready for action.
 30

 The newly-combined brigade wasted no time in practising and by mid-November 1857 they had a well-planned and rehearsed process to find and pump water, two engines (those purchased by public subscription) often feeding the third (ex-Provincial Government) to provide sufficient pressure for fire-fighting in the town area”.
 32